engineering87/engineering87.github.io/index.md

 - Practical tips on modern development workflows
 - Reflections on technology trends and engineering culture
 - Hands-on guides and project showcases

+🔗 You can also explore my projects and open-source contributions on GitHub: [github.com/engineering87](https://github.com/engineering87)